olikamin11-dev/ai-bigdata-coursework-oliver-kaminski/unsupervised-ml/README.md

-# Unsupervised Machine Learning – Order Segmentation (Delivery Hero - PedidosYa )
+# Unsupervised Machine Learning – Order Segmentation (PedidosYa)

 ## Problem
 The objective of this project is to identify **different types of purchase orders**